-- These glands contain clusters of alveoli — little hollow sacks with milk-making cells around the outside and the milk in the centre.
+- The glands contain clusters of alveoli.
+These are little hollow sacks containing milk-making cells around the outside, and milk that has been produced in the middle.

-- From these alveoli run tubes, called ducts, which carry the milk towards the nipple.
+- Tubes, called ducts, carry the milk from the alveoli towards the nipple.

 The size of the breast is not related to how well it can make milk.

-- A woman with a smaller storage volume may need to feed her baby more often than a woman with a larger storage volume.
+- Women with a smaller storage capacity in their breasts might need to breastfeed their babies more often than women with a larger capacity.